-Apartments and Non-Residential Development - All ground floor building façades that face a public street shall contain a minimum of 50 percent of its surface in windows and/or doors, with the window sill no higher than 30 inches above the finish floor.
+- 1. Apartments and Non-Residential Development All ground floor building façades that face a public street shall contain a minimum of 50 percent of its surface in windows and/or doors, with the window sill no higher than 30 inches above the finish floor.
 Second floor and above shall contain a minimum of 30 percent of its surface in windows.

-Townhouse - All building facades that face a public street shall contain a minimum of 30% of its surface in windows and/or doors.
-Garage doors shall not be counted towards this requirement.

-2. Darkly tinted windows and/or reflective glass are prohibited.
+Apartments and Townhouse - All building facades that face a public street shall contain a minimum of 30% of its surface in windows and/or doors.
+Garage doors shall not be counted towards this requirement. - 2.
+Darkly tinted windows and/or reflective mirrored or opaque glass are prohibited at the ground floor.
 The amount of window surface covered with signage shall be limited as per Section J. Signage.